mtytel/tytel.org/_posts/2015-01-19-unexpected-optimization-00.markdown

 double two_multiply = t * to + (1 - t) * from; // 2 multiplies and 2 adds
 {% endhighlight %}

-To uglier solutions like embedding assembly instructions in C++.
+Or could be uglier solutions like embedding assembly instructions in C++.
 I'm not a C++ optimization expert yet, so some of these things may be more obvious than others.

 This first unexpected optimization concerns accessing values from std::vector.
 Consider these two methods of element access: